Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

-$\Lambda_\chi$ generates objective thermalization in ensembles, keeping conserved quantities preserved, as discussed before (see Eq.~\eqref{Eq:Therm_master_Final}). $\Lambda_\chi$ generates a disordering dynamics such that the system remains in the same macro-state, while effectively equalizing the probability of all accessible micro-states.
-As shown before, it increases the von Neumann entropy for ensembles, which (upto a factor of $k_B$) converges to the Boltzmann thermodynamic entropy at equilibrium.
-Further, both the SUV and OQT models posses norm preservation, energy conservation, and no-superluminal signalling~\cite{aritroPhD,aritro2,aritro3}, strengthening their viability as physically relevant models for the dynamics of isolated systems.
+In Eq.~\eqref{Eq:masterSUI}, $\Lambda_\chi$ generates objective thermalization in ensembles, keeping conserved quantities preserved, as discussed before (see Eq.~\eqref{Eq:Therm_master_Final}). $\Lambda_\chi$ generates a disordering dynamics such that the system remains in the same macro-state, while effectively equalizing the probability of all accessible micro-states.
+As shown in Sec.~\ref{Sec3a}, it increases the von Neumann entropy for ensembles, which (upto a factor of $k_B$) converges to the Boltzmann thermodynamic entropy at equilibrium.
+Further, both the SUV and OQT models posses norm preservation and no-superluminal signalling, while any change in the average energy is suppressed in the thermodynamic limit~\cite{aritroPhD,aritro2,aritro3}, strengthening their viability as physically relevant models for the dynamics of isolated systems.
 These properties are ultimately fixed by the FDR relating the deterministic and stochastic contributions of the modifications and possibly hinting at their underlying origin~\cite{aritro2,aritro3,aritroPhD}.